ate47/t8-atian-menu/README.md

 ## Downloads

-Here precompiled version of my menu with predefined configs.
+Here precompiled versions of my menu with predefined configs.
 You have to find how to inject them by yourself.

 - [Black Ops 4 - PC](https://github.com/ate47/t8-atian-menu/releases/latest/download/atianmenu_pc.gscc)
 - [Black Ops 4 - PS4 1.26](https://github.com/ate47/t8-atian-menu/releases/latest/download/atianmenu_ps4.gscc)

 ## Posts

-Posts or videos I've made using these scripts, notes or the sources:
+Posts or videos I've made using these scripts, my notes or the sources:

 - [Reddit - Stats for the care packages](https://www.reddit.com/r/Blackops4/comments/nhonhu/if_you_had_ever_wondered_the_probabilities_in_the/)
 - [Blackout Quaknarok](https://www.youtube.com/watch?v=XphuwHYtSjk)